-Button Function User level Activate Switches on all switchable maintained emergency luminaires Facility manager, installer Energy Save Switches off all switchable and switched- on emergency luminaires Facility manager, installer Block emergency luminaires Puts all emergency luminaires into remote inhibiting mode Facility manager, installer Logout Resets the user level to Anyone Facility manager, installer Start function test Starts a function test for all emergency luminaires Facility manager, installer Start Capacity test Starts a duration test for all emergency luminaires Facility manager, installer Reset fire alarm overrun time Ends the overrun time after a fire alarm.
+Button Function User level Activate Switches on all switchable maintained emergency luminaires Facility manager, installer Energy Save Switches off all switchable and switched- on emergency luminaires Facility manager, installer Block emergency luminaires Puts all emergency luminaires into remote inhibiting mode Facility manager, installer Logout Resets the user level to Anyone Facility manager, installer Start function test Starts a function test for all emergency luminaires Facility manager, installer Start Capacity test Starts a duration test for all emergency luminaires Facility manager, installer Abort test Cancels a running test.
+Any ongoing functional tests at this time are completed.
+Facility manager, installer Reset fire alarm overrun time Ends the overrun time after a fire alarm.
 The minimum overrun time is 10 minutes.
 This button is only enabled if a fire alarm has previously been registered and the emergency luminaires are in the overrun time.
 Facility manager, installer